umutkocasarac/guess/README.md

 # Rest API
 It has been written with the ktor framework.
 It is trying to guess what the uploaded image about.
 It is using google vision library for creating the guess
+It is ready to deploy GAE and it could be run locally with the command below

+./gradlew appengineRun

 # Android App
 This app is uploading the photo to rest API and showing the tags on the screen.